oracle/rwloadsim/doc/COMPILE.md

 Using the -e option prevents rwloadsim from executing any declared function, procedure or SQL, so this can be used to show syntax errors.

+* [ARGUMENTS.md](ARGUMENTS.md) Previous topic: Providing arguments on the command line to your rwloadsim program
+* [COMPLEXAMPLE.md](COMPLEXAMPLE.md) Next topic: A complete example